-Customer Service: DC Water communicates valuable customer-related information through bill inserts, monthly newsletters, its website, and social media to include Facebook, YouTube, Flickr, Twitter and Instagram.
-Using an interactive voice recognition system, DC Water makes information readily available in more than 150 languages.

-A 24-hour Emergency Command Center operates as the centralized communication facility for receiving and responding to a variety of emergency calls from customers and the public.
+Customer Service: DC Water communicates valuable customer-related information through bill inserts, monthly newsletters, its website, and social media, including Facebook, YouTube, Flickr, Twitter, and Instagram.
+Our 24-hour Emergency Command Center is the centralized communication facility for receiving and responding to emergency calls from customers and the public.
+Through various assistance programs, DC Water helps thousands of residents with a reduction in their monthly bills and/or a one-time payment.